VincentComp/Java_Lab/README.md

 # Overview
 This repository contains the project for COMP3021 - Java Programming, which includes the concepts of

-* language syntax,
+* Java language syntax
-object-oriented programming,
-inheritance,
-polymorphism,
-exception handling,
-multithreading and lambdas.
+* Object-oriented programming
+* Inheritance
+* Polymorphism
+* Exception handling
+* Multithreading and Lambdas
-Standard libraries for input/output, graphics programming, built-in data structures.
+* Standard libraries for input/output
+* Graphics programming
+* Built-in data structures
-Programming for events,
+* Programming for events handling
-generics
-higher-order functions.
+* Generics
+* Higher-order functions